uploadcare/try-uploadcare-widget/README.md

     alt="">
 </a>

-This React component helps you integrate [Uploadcare jQuery File Uploader Widget][uc-feature-widget] into your React app natively; props management and lazy loading are bundled.
+This React component helps you integrate [Uploadcare jQuery File Uploader][uc-feature-widget] into your React app natively; props management and lazy loading are bundled.

 The component allows users to upload files from any file system and device, social media,